MicrosoftDocs/microsoft-community-training/microsoft-community-training/learning-in-offline-mode/frequently-asked-questions.md

 ### What is the list of content format supported on offline?

-In offline, MCT supports pdf, ePUB, html, 3GP, ogg, mov, m4v, mp4, mp3
+In offline MCT supports pdf, ePUB, html, 3GP, ogg, mov, m4v, mp4, mp3

 ### How to sync content in offline?